electric-sql/electric/docs/about.md

 #### The motivation for `electric-next`

 So, hopefully now our motivation is clear.
-We need to find a way to simplify Electric and make it more loosely coupled.
+We needed to find a way to simplify Electric and make it more loosely coupled.
 To pare it back to it's core and iterate on solid foundations.

 ## What's changed?